LynnColeArt/Paneful/README.md

 		├── restored/    # Exact assemblies
 		└── randomized/  # Random variations

+## Todo

+Finish building out the basics, then

+1. Video processing functionality.
+2. Additional and more quirky types of Dadaism, including more conventional looking collages.
+3. A Gradio UI
+4. Integration with Comfy UI or Automatic for a one stop workflow.

 ## Contributing

 We happily accept contributions of code, and or exotic donuts!